zxbodya/rx-react-container/readme.md

 [![Build Status](https://travis-ci.org/zxbodya/rx-react-container.svg?branch=master)](https://travis-ci.org/zxbodya/rx-react-container)
 [![codecov.io](https://codecov.io/github/zxbodya/rx-react-container/coverage.svg?branch=master)](https://codecov.io/github/zxbodya/rx-react-container?branch=master)

-Provides HoC component, and utilities allowing to transparently connecting RxJS logic to React Component.
+Helper utilities allowing to transparently connect RxJS logic to React Component.

 Works by wrapping React Component into container that:

  - provides access to props passed to it as observables (both individual, and combinations - see details below)
  - renders wrapped component with data form observable created in controller
  - provides utility to combine observables, observers and static props into one observable of props to be rendered

-In previous versions of this library(and, for compatibility reasons, in current) it also provides a function creating Observable with functions returning virtual dom ready to be rendered.
- Which I was considering useful for doing isomorphic apps - because, it allowed to wait for data before first render(actually it was one of reasons to start this project).

-But, I suggest new approach with HoC - as better, so `createContainer` is deprecated, and planned to be removed in future.

 If you are interested in history behind this - look at [gist about it](https://gist.github.com/zxbodya/20c63681d45a049df3fc).